donetick/donetick/README.md

 🏰 Group-Based Task Management: Create and manage tasks solo or with your family or friends in shared circles.

 ✨ One-Sentence Task Creation[Experimental] : Create tasks by simply describing them in a sentence.
-Donetick intelligently extracts dates, times, and recurrence patterns from your natural language.
-For example, "Change water filter every 6 months" or "Take the trash out every Monday and Tuesday at 6:15 pm" will automatically generate the correct tasks.
+Donetick will extracts dates, times, and recurrence patterns from your natural language."Take the trash out every Monday and Tuesday at 6:15 pm" will automatically generate the correct task.

 🔄 Smart Assignments: Assign tasks to individuals with rotation strategies like random or least completed.